 After less than a year in power, Prime Minister Theresa May has called for the country to rethink its representation in Westminster.

-The parties asking for your vote have had less than 6 weeks to scramble together their official positions and policies in one tidy document, an unusually short amount of time to campaign in.
-This is perhaps due to world tensions amid Syria, North Korea and Brexit, warranting for a smaller period to have uncertainty around the U.K. However, polls from the BBC to the Telegraph’s also suggest the strategy for the Government’s timing centred around a 15 to 24 points worth of favorability towards the Conservatives over Labour back in April, indicating a potential landslide victory for May.
-Strikingly, this is something which has narrowed drastically over the past month alone to just 3 points, paving the way for the early signs of a potential hung parliament.
+The parties asking for your vote have had less than six weeks to scramble together their official positions and policies in one tidy document – an unusually short amount of time to campaign in.
+This is perhaps due to tensions amid Brexit, North Korea and the Syrian crisis warranting for a smaller period to have uncertainty around the U.K. However, polls from the BBC’s to the Telegraph’s suggest the strategy for the government’s timing also centred around a 15 to 24 points worth of favorability towards the Conservatives over Labour back in April, indicating a potential landslide victory for May.
+Strikingly, this is something which has drastically narrowed over the past month alone to just 3 points, paving the way for the early signs of a potential hung parliament.

 ● Take more businesses into government ownership